 The TNC automatically pre-positions the tool in the tool axis.
-Note Parameter Q204 (2nd setup clearance).
+Note Parameter $\Omega 204$ (2nd setup clearance).

-At the end of the cycle the TNC returns the tool to the starting point (slot center) in the working plane.
-Exception: if you define a slot position not equal to 0, then the TNC only positions the tool in the tool axis to the 2nd setup clearance.
-In these cases, always program absolute traverse movements after the cycle call.
+At the end of the cycle the TNC merely moves the tool in working plane back to the center of the slot; in the other working plane axis the TNC does not do any positioning.
+If you define a slot position not equal to 0, then the TNC only positions the tool in the tool axis to the 2nd setup clearance.
+Prior to a new cycle call, move the tool back to the starting position or program always absolute traverse motions after the cycle call.